Brisbane Bears: 1980s: Race for a Brisbane licence

-Cronin, Skase and private ownership
+Cronin, Skase licence and private ownership

 Cronin refused to accept the VFL's decision and increased its bid to $4.8 million, or up to $6 million if Fitzroy relocated to Brisbane and became the Brisbane Lions.

-Unable to secure access to a stadium, Cronin's QAFL consortium drew up plans for a $7 million new stadium on vacant land at Boondall, Queensland (on the site of what became the Brisbane Entertainment Centre).
+Unable to secure access to a stadium, Cronin's QAFL consortium drew up plans for a $7 million new stadium on vacant land at Boondall (on the site of what became the Brisbane Entertainment Centre).
+Brisbane's main outdoor venues, the Brisbane Cricket Ground (Gabba) and Brisbane Showgrounds' Main Oval, were unavailable due to long-term contracts and the Brisbane Cricket Ground (Gabba) was home to the greyhound racing club and was encircled by a dog racing track.
+The QAFL believed that the club should be based in Brisbane and supported the redevelopment of the Brisbane Cricket Ground (Gabba) (owned by the Gabba trust), or secondary options of a new stadium at Boondall or Chandler (on land owned by the government).

 With the higher price offered VFL withdrew its support for Browns and extended the selection process.
 The consortia found a financial backer in millionaire entrepreneur and Qintex owner Christopher Skase.
 In response Norwood's syndicate withdrew from the bidding.
 Cronin lobbied every VFL club president individually to gain their support for the bid.
-The VFL Commission voted unanimously to award the Cronin-Skase-QAFL bid the license.
+The VFL Commission voted unanimously to award the Cronin-Skase-QAFL bid the licence.
+The club was given very little time to establish itself, and was without a home ground.

+Coach and player signings

-Recently retired Hawthorn footballer Peter Knights on October 27 was announced coach just weeks later getting the nod over candidates John Todd, Ron Barassi and Alex Jesaulenko.
+Recently retired Hawthorn footballer Peter Knights on 27 October was announced coach just weeks later getting the nod over candidates John Todd, Ron Barassi and Alex Jesaulenko.

 Millionaire and Qintex owner Christopher Skase was appointed deputy chairman.
 Qintex General Manager Ian Curtis was also appointed to the club's board.

 In December 1986, the branding and Brisbane Bears name was leaked to the public.
 The new marketing department intended for the bear mascot to resemble Dreamworld's mascot Kenny to appeal to children and tourists.
-They created two variations of the bear, a smiling bear for the VFL logo and an "angry bear" for games that would appear roaring for matches and many of the marketing and promotional materials for the club. however were still without a home ground, and a week later hastily nominated Carrara on the Gold Coast as a temporary venue with a capacity of 20,000 mooted through the use of temporary stands through the use of metal bleachers.
+They created two variations of the bear, a smiling bear for the VFL logo and an "angry bear" for games that would appear roaring for matches and many of the marketing and promotional materials for the club.

 The club unveiled a playing strip consisting of a gold with a maroon yoke and a triangular "BB" logo intended to represent a stylised map of the club's home state, Queensland, with the outline of a koala head appearing inside of the larger B. Maroon was chosen as the state colour of Queensland and gold as symbolic of the Queensland sunshine.